spesmilo/electrum-docs/hardware-linux.rst

 The following aims to be a concise guide of what you need to get your hardware wallet working with Electrum.

+If you use the AppImage, that already has all the dependencies and Python libraries bundled with it, so skip the first two steps.

 1. Dependencies
 ~~~~~~~~~~~~~~~